shenoydotme/hugo-goa/README.md

 3. Make sure your code follows the style of the project.
 4. Test it thoroughly.
 5. Open a PR requesting for it to be merged.
-6. Describe the feature or issue your are solving in detail.
+6. Describe the feature or issue you are solving in detail.
 7. Wait for its approval.
 8. Merge and Rejoice.